-Don't miss your chance to see the world’s best cyclists battle it out at the Prudential RideLondon-Surrey Classic on Sunday 30 July 2017.
+Don't miss your chance to see the world’s best cyclists battle it out at the Prudential RideLondon-Surrey Classic from 13:40 on Sunday 30 July 2017.
 Britain’s greatest one-day bike race will see 150 of the world’s top pro cyclists take on a 200km route through London and Surrey.

 The route is a variation on the London 2012 Olympic Road Cycling Race route.
 It will follow a similar route as the Prudential RideLondon-Surrey 100 sportive.

 The race, which has been awarded UCI WorldTour status, offers the highest prize money pool of any one-day Classic and will be televised live by BBC Sport.
 Teams and riders will be announced in July 2017.

 In a field which featured Tour de France winner Chris Froome, Tom Boonen showed why he is one of the greatest one-day racers of his generation with a perfect finish to win the 2016 Prudential RideLondon-Surrey Classic.

 The race will see 25 teams of six riders start on Horse Guards Road in St James’s Park at 13:30 on Sunday 30 July 2017 and stream west through the capital, offering spectators a variety of great opportunities to support their cycling heroes along the route.